 Relationships: This is for the person who has been or contemplated being unfaithful and must resolve their inner conflict quickly or their relationship will end.
 It is also for someone who is single and does not find a love relationship or who wants better, more intimate and loving relationships, or who wants to be a better parent and is willing to put in the effort to change quickly.

-Intensive Psychotherapy will be intense for you and it is intense for me as well.
+Accelerated Psychotherapy will be intense for you and it is intense for me as well.
 I find this work very rewarding and very demanding as well.
 To be able to give you the attention you deserve and to sustain that attention, both in sessions and for outside preparation, I need to limit the number of people I see.
 I want to give you the very best of what I have and that means to make you the focus of my work instead of you being one among many people I am seeing.